murzin/OKButton/Practicioner.md

 * * *

 * Instance stores

-    Block-level storage volumes behave like physical hard drives.
+  - Block-level storage volumes behave like physical hard drives.
-    When the instance is terminated, you lose any data in the instance store.
+  - When the instance is terminated, you lose any data in the instance store.

 * Amazon Elastic Block Store (Amazon EBS)

-    is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
+  - is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.
-    An EBS snapshot is an incremental backup.
+  - An EBS snapshot is an incremental backup.
-    An Amazon EBS volume stores data in a single Availability Zone.
+  - An Amazon EBS volume stores data in a single Availability Zone.

 * Amazon Simple Storage Service (Amazon S3)
   * Object storage
-        In object storage, each object consists of data, metadata, and a key. is a service that provides object-level storage.
+    -  In object storage, each object consists of data, metadata, and a key.
+    -  is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.

 * Amazon S3 storage classes
   - S3 Standard
     Designed for frequently accessed data
     Stores data in a minimum of three Availability Zones
   - S3 Standard-Infrequent Access (S3 Standard-IA)
     Ideal for infrequently accessed data
     Similar to S3 Standard but has a lower storage price and higher retrieval price
   - S3 One Zone-Infrequent Access (S3 One Zone-IA)
     Stores data in a single Availability Zone
     Has a lower storage price than S3 Standard-IA
   - S3 Intelligent-Tiering
     Ideal for data with unknown or changing access patterns Requires a small monthly monitoring and automation fee per object
   - S3 Glacier
     Low-cost storage designed for data archiving
     Able to retrieve objects within a few minutes to hours
   - S3 Glacier Deep Archive
     Lowest-cost object storage class ideal for archiving Able to retrieve objects within 12 hours

 * Amazon Elastic File System (Amazon EFS)
-    In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders. is a scalable file system used with AWS Cloud services and on-premises resources.
+  - In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.
+  - is a scalable file system used with AWS Cloud services and on-premises resources.
-    Amazon EFS is a regional service.
+  - Amazon EFS is a regional service.
 It stores data in and across multiple Availability Zones.

-* Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.
+* Amazon Relational Database Service (Amazon RDS)
+  - is a service that enables you to run relational databases in the AWS Cloud.

 * Amazon RDS database engines
   - Amazon Aurora
     - MySQL+PostgreSQL fast
     - It replicates six copies of your data across three Availability Zones and continuously backs to Amazon S3.
   - PostgreSQL
   - MySQL
   - MariaDB
   - Oracle Database
   - Microsoft SQL Server

 * Nonrelational databases
-    Amazon DynamoDB:
+  - Amazon DynamoDB:
       - is a key-value database service.
 It delivers single-digit millisecond performance at any scale.
       - is serverless,
       - automatically scales to adjust for changes in capacity

 * Amazon Redshift
-    is a data warehousing service that you can use for big data analytics.
+  - is a data warehousing service that you can use for big data analytics.

-* AWS Database Migration Service (AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+* AWS Database Migration Service (AWS DMS)
+  - enables you to migrate relational databases, nonrelational databases, and other types of data stores.
-    Enabling developers to test applications against production data without affecting production users Combining several databases into a single database Sending ongoing copies of your data to other target sources instead of doing a one-time migration
+  - Enabling developers to test applications against production data without affecting production users
+  - Combining several databases into a single database
+  - Sending ongoing copies of your data to other target sources instead of doing a one-time migration

 * Additional database services
-   Amazon DocumentDB
+  - Amazon DocumentDB
-        is a document database service that supports MongoDB workloads.
+    - is a document database service that supports MongoDB workloads.
-   Amazon Neptune
+  - Amazon Neptune
-        is a graph database service.
+    - is a graph database service.
-   Amazon Quantum Ledger Database (Amazon QLDB)
+  - Amazon Quantum Ledger Database (Amazon QLDB)
-        is a ledger database service.
+    - is a ledger database service.
-   Amazon Managed Blockchain
+  - Amazon Managed Blockchain
-        s a service that you can use to create and manage blockchain networks with open-source frameworks.
+    - is a service that you can use to create and manage blockchain networks with open-source frameworks.
-   Amazon ElastiCache
+  - Amazon ElastiCache
-        is a service that adds caching layers on top of your databases to help improve the read times of common requests.
+    - is a service that adds caching layers on top of your databases to help improve the read times of common requests.
-  Amazon DynamoDB Accelerator
+  - Amazon DynamoDB Accelerator
-        s an in-memory cache for DynamoDB.
+    - is an in-memory cache for DynamoDB.

 ---